Relaxing Bath Salts

 One thing you have probably seen quite often on the internet are pictures of bath salts with flecks of herbs mixed throughout.
 I don’t recommend this.
 Why?

-Putting dried lavender buds or other dried herbs in your bath salts means you will have that stuff floating with you in the tub.
+Putting dried lavender buds, lavender flowers, or other dried herbs and flowers in your bath salts means you will have that stuff floating with you in the tub.

 And then, when you are done with your bath, all that plant matter either goes down the drain (and can possibly clog your pipes over time) or you have to clean the remaining residue out after your bath.